AdobeDocs/experience-manager-64.en/help/communities/using/resources.md

 * **Add an external URL**
   Enter a link to learning content.
-  In the dialog which opens, enter :
+  In the dialog which opens, enter:

     * **Title**
       The name of the asset for the enablement resource.